Zond failed missions: Zond 1964A

 Zond 1964A, a SL-6/A-2-e launch vehicle, launched on 4 June 1964, but failed to achieve Earth orbit.
 The problem was found to be a faulty valve, that failed 104 seconds after launch.
 The payload was Molniya-1 No.2, a Soviet communications satellite.

 Zond 1967A

 Zond 1967A was launched on 28 September 1967.
 The Soyuz 7K-L1 No.4L s/n 4 craft was 5,200 kg.
 Sixty seconds after launch the rocket veered off course.
 The escape tower took the Zond capsule safely away from the falling rocket.
 The rocket crashed 65 km downrange and ended the attempted Lunar flyby.
 The SL-12/D-1-e Proton launcher first stage had six engines.
-It has found that a fuel line of one engine was blocked by a rubber plug which had come loose.
+It was found that a fuel line of one engine was blocked by a rubber plug which had come loose.
 Had the mission been successful this would have been designated Zond 4.